shannon-lab/zapdos/doc/content/source/bcs/ElectronDiffusionDoNothingBC.md

 ## Overview

-`ElectronDiffusionDoNothingBC` is an outflow boundary condition where the outflow at the boundary is equal to the bulk election diffusion equation.
+`ElectronDiffusionDoNothingBC` is an outflow boundary condition where the outflow at the boundary is equal to the bulk electron diffusion equation.

 The outflow is defined as